himanshudixit1205/Brain-Tumor-Segmentation-UNet/README.md

 ---

-## 🤗 Model Weights
+## 🤗 Model Hosting

-Model weights are hosted privately on Hugging Face.
+Model weights are hosted on Hugging Face and used within the live demo application:

-Live demo available here:
 👉 https://huggingface.co/spaces/himanshudixit1205/brain-tumor-ai

+This repository includes the complete training pipeline and inference application.

 ---

-## 🔒 Ethics & Safety
+## 🔒 Ethics & Disclaimer

-⚠️ For research & educational use only — not a medical diagnosis.

-Due to medical AI considerations, model weights are not publicly released.
-This repository provides full training code and a live inference demo.
+This project is intended strictly for research and educational purposes.

+It is not clinically validated and must not be used for medical diagnosis or treatment decisions.

 ---

 ## 👤 Author

 **Himanshu Dixit**